Q: Can I still have a driving lessons despite COVID-19 restrictions?

 Q: What is the new Safer Driver Course announced by the NSW Roads Minister on 12/03/2013?

 A: Young drivers will be offered the chance to learn more about road safety and reduce their log book driving hours under a raft of changes by the NSW Government covering Learner licences.
 For more information, click HERE.

 Q: What are the New Road Rules that started on 1 November 2012?

-A: The RMS (formerly RTA) has introduced New Road Rules which include no holding of a mobile phone in a car while driving, signaling at roundabouts, no U turn on a solid line and many more.
+A: Transport for NSW has introduced New Road Rules which include no holding of a mobile phone in a car while driving, signaling at roundabouts, no U turn on a solid line and many more.
 For more information, click HERE.

 Q: How long will it take to get my licence?

 A: It totally depends on your skills and learning abilities.
 We show you the fastest and most practical way to learn to drive but every student is different.
 It usually takes an average of 25 lessons for someone with no experience to be able to drive safely.

 Q: Will your instructor fill in my log book?